JoinMFDNow/C2M/index.md

 5. Once you got the name of the model, go back to `dynamic_models.cfg` and replace `xmodelName` with the actual name. **You can delete any model you don't wish to add**
 6. Re-export the map, and the models should be there now.

+* The file already comes with a few models I added from mp_raid.

 ### Known issues
 - Decals use the same UV set as the base material below them so some might look weird
 - SpotLight direction might be wrong